Willapa & Other Rivers Above the Actual "Bay"

 Later when the Coho are in, casting spinners toward the shore or into the holes at low tide can also prove productive.
 If there are fish jumping and splatting their tails on the water, these will usually will be Coho.
 But just because they are jumping does not mean they are holding near the surface.
 And many years ago someone said "A jumping fish is not a biting fish".
 I have seen Coho stacked up in a area during a dry year (with no rain to allow them to move upstream) about mid October that will jump, turn sideways and fall back in the water.
 It was explained to me that these fish were probably females that their eggs were matured to the point their bellies were in pain and they were trying to break the eggs to give them some relief. ??

-Upriver Willapa : Later in the salmon season after the fish move upstream into more freshwater, most fishing will occur near the upper limits of tidewater, at least about mid September and later, you may then consider moving upstream with the fish.
+Upriver Willapa : Later in the salmon season after the fish move upstream into more freshwater, most fishing from a boat will occur near the upper limits of tidewater, at least about mid September and later, you may then consider moving upstream with the fish.
 Boating water gets rather skinny at low tide above bridge #3 in the previous illustrated photo.
 Above this, there is some bank fishing from about Menlo upstream to the Highway 6 bridge boundary, if you get landowner permission.

 Wilson Creek Launch : The farthest upriver launch is this one, it is reached by turning off Highway 6 just east of the old WDOT weigh station about a mile before you get to the hill east of Raymond.
 Heading west on Highway 6, take a right just before this unmanned weigh station, cross thru the next intersection, which Camp One Rd.
 This intersection is a lazy X. Cross it and take the Armstrong Rd. a short distance to where it tees into the Willapa Rd. , take a right there.
-This will take you up the river, across the Willapa River bridge (#2 on the map below), thru the small community of Old Willapa and then across the low concrete bridge at Wilson Creek.
+This will take you up the river, across the Willapa River bridge (#2 on the map above), thru the small community of Old Willapa and then across the low concrete bridge at Wilson Creek.
 An immediate left turn just past the Wilson Creek bridge will put you into the launch parking lot.
 The launch is on the main Willapa River with Wilson creek bordering the upstream side of the parking area.

 |Wilson Creek launch at near a medium tide.
 These guys are just leaving for a afternoon try.||Wilson Creek launch again, but at a -1.70 tide (08-19-09) The fishermen shown here had a motor with water pump failure & drifted back downstream to the launch.
 So they were proceeding to bank fish before pulling the boat out because of the exposed ramp.|